TeddyKiny/Capstone_project/README.md

  PROBLEM STATEMENT

-Normal games often lack interactivity and engagement which in turn limits the learning experience when applying object-oriented programming (OOP).
+Normal games often lack interactivity which limits the learning experience when applying OOP and engagement which in turn limits the learning experience when applying object-oriented programming (OOP).
-The aim of this project is to design and implement an interactive Snake Game using PyGame to demonstrate applications of OOP principles — such as encapsulation, abstraction, inheritance, and polymorphism, while creating a fun and educational programming experience.
+The aim of this project is to design and implement an interactive Snake Game using PyGame to demonstrate applications of OOP principles — such as encapsulation, abstraction, inheritance, and polymorphism, while creating a fun and educational programming experience in a practical and engaging way.